SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Method

 \subsection{Galerkin Discretization}

 Before we derive the method, we have to account for the overlap in degrees of freedom associated with the basis functions associated with the boundary nodes in continuous directions.
-To avoid duplication that we would have to account in our formulation, we define the vectors of degrees of freedom as:
+To avoid duplication that we would have to account in our formulation, we define the vectors of degrees of freedom as: {

-For ease of notation, we define $B_{N,j,k} := B_{0,j,\sigma_r(k)}$, $B_{i,N,k} := B_{i,0,\sigma_r(k)}$, and $B_{N,N,k} := B_{0,0,\sigma_r\left(\sigma_u(k)\right)}$.
-Here, $\sigma_r(k)$ is defined as the index of the right neighbor element of the element $E^k$ and $\sigma_u(k)$ is the index of the upper neighbor of $E^k$.
+} For ease of notation, we define $B_{N,j,k} := B_{0,j,\sigma_r(k)}$, $B_{i,N,k} := B_{i,0,\sigma_r(k)}$, and $B_{N,N,k} := B_{0,0,\sigma_r\left(\sigma_u(k)\right)}$.
+In the non-periodic case, the vector segments for the right and upper boundary elements contain the boundary value as well.
+Here, $\sigma_r(k)$ is defined as the index of the right neighbor element of the element $K_k$ and $\sigma_u(k)$ is the index of the upper neighbor of $K_k$.
 We also apply this notation for the electric field coefficients in directions where the electric field component is continuous.
 Additionally, we assume for simplicity that the reference grid of our finite difference operator is of length one (which we can achieve by rescaling).
 Further, we assume that each element has the same length $\Delta x$ in $x$- and $\Delta y$ in $y$-direction.
 Both assumptions are not necessary, they are used to simplify the definition of our matrix operators.
 Since we have Lagrange functions associated with boundary nodes whose support contains two elements, we define intertwined quadrature weights

 In addition, we require the derivative matrix $\underline{D} \in \mathbb{R}^{N+1,N+1}$ of the finite difference operator to be of rank $N$ and $\underline{D} \underline{c} = 0$ for all constant vectors $\underline{c}$.
 Then $V$ defined by \eqref{eq:vandermonde} has full rank and the histopolation mass matrix $\underline{V}^T\underline{M}\underline{V}$ is symmetric positive definite and therefore invertible.